 Can you use NAHASDA funding along with tax credits?

 Yes, NAHASDA is an ideal source of funding in combination with the LIHTC program.

-What kind of units can you build?
+What kind of homes can you build?

 You have complete flexibility.
-You can choose to build single family detached houses, as most projects in Indian Country are designed, or you can choose garden apartments, small units for the elderly or disabled, or nearly anything else you have in mind.
+You can choose to build single-family detached houses, as most projects in Indian Country are designed, or you can choose garden apartments, small units for the elderly or disabled, or nearly anything else you have in mind.

 Are there restrictions about Trust land or fee land?